hanabi/hanabi.github.io/README.md

     Based on the guiding principles, we have come up with many different strategies.
 It is helpful to give specific names to each strategy to aid in both discussion and comprehension.
 If you know the general way we play but don't know about a specific kind of move, then you can look it up in this document.

-We generally only play games with 3-5 players, since 2-player games can be quite boring.
+We generally only play games with 3 to 5 players, since 2-player games can be quite boring.
 Thus, this document doesn't really apply to 2-player games; separate conventions are probably necessary for optimized play in that game type.

 <br />